jordanxio/inst326_2025/README.md

 **Inventory Management System**

 A command-line application for managing inventory and logging sales in a department store setting.
-Built using object-oriented principles and modular design.
+This system is built using object-oriented principles and modular design.

 **Features**